Markohs/ForceHTTPS/readme.md

 ## Requirements

-This package is just tested with Laravel 6.0
+This package is just tested with Laravel 6.0 and 8.0

 ## Usage